finitum/cadmium/README.md

 # lighterDM

 Think 'the lightest possible DM'.
-And then lighter.
+Now think of a lighter one.
+That is lighterDM.